-1. Attend the ASHRAE Annual (Summer) and Winter Meetings

-- For winter and annual meetings, GTIC usually meets from 9:00 am to 12:00 pm on Sunday. - There may be virtual subcommittee meetings prior to the meeting of the entire committee.
-You will be assigned to one or more subcommittees and there is usually some subcommittee work in between GTIC meetings.

-The current subcommittees are the Regions and Chapters Interactions Subcommittee (RCIS), the Technical Committees Interactions Subcommittee (TCIS), the Project Committees Interactions Subcommittee (PCIS), and the Special Projects Subcommittee
+- 1. Attend the ASHRAE Annual (Summer) and Winter Meetings - For winter and annual meetings, GTIC usually meets from 9:00 am to 12:00 pm on Sunday. - There may be virtual subcommittee meetings prior to the meeting of the entire committee.
+You will be assigned to one or more subcommittees and there is usually some subcommittee work in between GTIC meetings. - The current subcommittees are the Regions and Chapters Interactions Subcommittee (RCIS), the Technical Committees Interactions Subcommittee (TCIS), and the Project Committees Interactions Subcommittee (PCIS). - 2.
+Requirements between Annual and Winter Meetings - There is a standing virtual meeting held each month.
+Subcommittee virtual meetings are also scheduled between the winter and annual meetings. - 3.
+Airfare or mileage is paid by the Society for transportation to the meetings only.
+Hotel and meals are not reimbursed.